 Counselor: Patty Liebman, LCSW, OSW-C

 Support Group members are encouraged to make a standing commitment to consistent attendance & group membership, to promote a trusting and cohesive group process.
-Interested members must contact the Program Coordinator prior to joining to ensure that all individual needs have been appropriately addressed, with a goal that a mutual fit will ultimately occur between the individual and the group.
-If it is determined that an individual's needs are presently beyond the scope of what the group setting can provide, the Coordinator will recommend that the individual seek additional psychosocial support and make referrals accordingly.
+Those interested should contact the Oncology Counselor prior to joining the group to ensure that all individual needs have been appropriately addressed, with a goal that a mutual fit will ultimately occur between the individual and the group.
+If it is determined that an individual's needs are presently beyond the scope of what the group setting can provide, the Counselor will recommend that the individual seek additional psychosocial support and make referrals accordingly.